Uniform TV advertising model for all Belgian channels to breathe life into the local television sector

 One minute of advertising to support local programs

-DPG Media and SBS will be the first to introduce the revised advertising models for their VTM, VTM 2, VTM 3, VTM 4, VTM Gold, Play4, Play5, Play6, and Play7 channels. Één, Canvas, and the other Belgian channels will follow at a later date.
+DPG Media and Play Media will be the first to introduce the revised advertising models for their VTM, VTM 2, VTM 3, VTM 4, VTM Gold, Play4, Play5, Play6, and Play7 channels. Één, Canvas, and the other Belgian channels will follow at a later date.
 The revised TV advertising model for the VTM and Play channel consists of two elements:

 - Recordings of their programs will be preceded by one minute of adverts that cannot be skipped.
 Viewers will still be able to skip the ad breaks during the program they’ve recorded.